nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   **:information_source: Notes about the clear command:**

     * The search is case-sensitive. e.g 'room' will not match 'Room'.
-    * The location input will be matched exactly e.g. 'Room' will not match 'Bedroom'.
+    * The location input will be matched exactly. e.g. 'Room' will not match 'Bedroom'.
 'Bed' will not match 'Bed room'.
       'Living room' will not match 'Room living'.

   </div>